Careers with Cats: how can I become a Cat Behaviourist?

 I would have to say it would be helping owners understand their cats better.
 Behaviour problems are very common, and in helping with those and resolving the issues, life becomes much better for both the cat and the owner which is extremely rewarding.
 I also get to talk about animal behaviour constantly which keeps me pretty happy!

-For more information on working for Cats Protection, click here to go to our careers site.
+For more information on working for Cats Protection, visit our careers site.